foliea/tic_tac_toe/README.md

-##Tic Tac Toe
+## Tic Tac Toe

 A Tic Tac Toe Game for 8th Light submission.

-Run this command to launch a new game :
+Run this command to launch the game :

   `ruby ./bin/tic_tac_toe`